Howard Lake-Waverly-Winsted High School: Laker Football Field and Track

 The Laker Football Field and Track is a prominent fixture on campus, as athletic events which occur here attract spectators.
 It contains the football field encircled by the track, and has bleacher seating, a press box on top of the bleachers, a Daktronics, football scoreboard which can be switched to displaying track results, stadium lighting, and a basic loudspeaker system.

 Early in 2019, a new, permanent concession stand was installed below the bleachers replacing a temporary trailer that had been previously used since the high school was built.

 Football field

 The natural grass football field on campus is a standard American football field, which is home to the Laker's Junior Varsity and Varsity home games.
 The field has irrigation lines which keeps the grass healthy during the summer.
 The football field's end zones and mid-field are typically painted with the Laker emblem with the help of volunteers.
 The team practices on a smaller field that is directly south of the stadium field and is irrigated as well.

-Merger failures

-Due to dwindling numbers in the football program, a proposal was brought forward to the school board August, 2018; to merge with the local Watertown-Mayer team to create a Co-op.
-This measure failed to pass as while it was approved by HLWW, Watertown-Mayer only approved a proposal which would have all the 'home' games be played at their field, to which HLWW did not approve.
-This created a large controversy among football parents and the activities department citing player safety concerns.